fcooet1/tradobot/README.md

 ## Setup

 To get started you need to modify the following variables in the code:
-Add you API key and Secret inside the apostrophes.
+Add you API Key and Secret inside the apostrophes.
 ```bash
 APIKEY= ''####YOUR APIKEY HERE####
 APISECRET= ''####YOUR APISECRET HERE####